zooniverse/tove/docs/arch/adr-03.md

 - Greater maximum storage size than file storage (2PiB: 1 PiB = 2^50 bytes)

 Cons:
-- Azure Active Directory (Microsoft's access management service) permission can only be granted in account level or container level.
+- shared access signature permissions can only be granted in account level or container level.
 See [here](https://docs.microsoft.com/en-us/rest/api/storageservices/create-user-delegation-sas) for details.
-Ultimately, this means that we should only lean choose to use Blob Storage if we expect that clicking on the “data export” option will trigger a download of the zipped file, rather than exposing a link to the file.
-Triggering a download would make sense if we expect the file retrieval and zipping process to be quick, but at the moment we have no evidence for how long it will take.
+This means that if we want to provide a link to the file, we will need to create a new blob container for the user so that the user isn't granted access to all transcription data.
+This may not turn out to be a real "downside" if it turns out there's no overhead involved in creating/deleting containers on demand.

 ### Option 2: Azure File Service